 - No drag slicing - In Slice tool mode, hold (Right-Shift), then click and hold on the Clip, position the knife horizontally and release the Mouse where you want to slice.
 NOTE: In other tool modes this will initiate a copy-drag, not slice.

-- Slicing in Paint or Pencil mode - You can drop into slice mode by holding (Alt + Right-Shift), then click and hold on the Clip, position the knife horizontally and release the Mouse where you want to slice.
+- Slicing in Paint or Draw mode - You can drop into slice mode by holding (Alt + Right-Shift), then click and hold on the Clip, position the knife horizontally and release the Mouse where you want to slice.
 If you want snapping release the (Alt) key after you have clicked on the Clip, then horizontally position the knife (now with snapping) and release the Mouse button where you want to slice.
 You can engage and disengage the (Alt) key while dragging horizontally if you change your mind about snap mode.

 NOTES: For Audio Clips the Zero-cross setting on the Clip